k-hop Graph Neural Networks: Experimental Evaluation

-\textbf{Baselines.} We compare our methods against four graph kernels: ($1$) the graphlet kernel (GK) \cite{shervashidze2009efficient}, ($2$) the shortest-path kernel (SP) \cite{borgwardt2005shortest}, ($3$) the Weisfeiler-Lehman subtree kernel (WL) \cite{shervashidze2011weisfeiler}, and ($4$) the Weisfeiler-Lehman Optimal Assignment kernel (WL-OA) \cite{kriege2016valid}.
-The first three kernels are available in the GraKeL library \cite{siglidis2018grakel}, while for WL-OA we used the code provided by the authors.
-Besides graph kernels, we also compare the proposed model against the basic GNN architecture of Equations~\ref{eq:gnn_general} and \ref{eq:readout}, against GS-SVM \cite{gao2019geometric} which makes use of geometric scattering features, and against the following state-of-the-art deep learning architectures: ($1$) PatchySan \cite{niepert2016learning}, ($2$) Deep Graph CNN (DGCNN) \cite{zhang2018end}, ($3$) CapsGNN \cite{xinyi2018capsule}, ($4$) VRGC \cite{pineauvariational}, ($5$) $1$-$2$-$3$-GNN \cite{morris2018weisfeiler}.
-For the deep learning methods and GS-SVM, we compare against the accuracies reported in the original papers.
+\textbf{Baselines.} We compare our methods against four graph kernels: ($1$) the graphlet kernel (GK)~\cite{shervashidze2009efficient}, ($2$) the shortest-path kernel (SP)~\cite{borgwardt2005shortest}, ($3$) the Weisfeiler--Lehman subtree kernel (WL)~\cite{shervashidze2011weisfeiler}, and ($4$) the Weisfeiler--Lehman Optimal Assignment kernel (WL-OA)~\cite{kriege2016valid}.
+The first three kernels are available in the GraKeL library~\cite{siglidis2020grakel}, while for WL-OA we used the code provided by the authors.
+Besides graph kernels, we also compare the proposed model against the basic GNN architecture of Equations~(\ref{eq:gnn_general}) and (\ref{eq:readout}), against GS-SVM~\cite{gao2019geometric} which makes use of geometric scattering features, and against the following state-of-the-art deep learning architectures: ($1$) ChebNet~\cite{defferrard2016convolutional}, ($2$) ARMA~\cite{bianchi2019graph}, ($3$) PatchySan~\cite{niepert2016learning}, ($4$) Deep Graph CNN (DGCNN)~\cite{zhang2018end}, ($5$) CapsGNN~\cite{xinyi2018capsule}, and ($6$) $1$-$2$-$3$-GNN~\cite{morris2018weisfeiler}.
+For ChebNet and ARMA, we use the implementations contained in the PyTorch Geometric library~\cite{fey2019fast}.
+For GS-SVM and the rest of the deep learning methods, we compare against the accuracies reported in the original papers.

 \textbf{Experimental Setup.} We performed $10$-fold cross-validation where $10\%$ of the graphs of each training fold was used as a validation set.
 The whole process was repeated $10$ times for each dataset and each approach.